sozialhelden/a11yjson/README.md

 The definitions are written in TypeScript for compile-time validation.
 It supports validating data records at runtime using [SimpleSchema](https://github.com/aldeed/simple-schema-js).

+## Most important entities

+The format describes PoIs as in the [PlaceInfo](./src/place-info.ts) type.
+Places can have equipment that uses realtime information, like elevators, or escalators.
+This is described in the [EquipmentInfo](./src/equipment-info.ts) type.

 ## Physical quantities, rating scales and personal profiles

 Unfortunately, we found many datasets claiming that places are (not) accessible for arbitrary categories of people.
 As an example, a data source might claim that a place is not accessible for wheelchair users, but does not mention that this is because the entrance has a step.
 For wheelchair users that can climb a step as long as it is not too high, a data point like this is misleading.